 5 – Confederation Park

 Confederation Park is one of the few places left where it’s socially acceptable to roller blade as a public activity.
-Why not invite the apple of your eye and strap on some blades and traverse up and down the strip?
+Why not invite the apple of your eye and strap on some blades and traverse up and down the strip in the summer?
+Bring your cross country skis in the winter.
 It’s like Saturday Night Fever except outdoors and with a lot more seagulls and squirrels present.
-This location really shines in the summer.

 4 – Dundurn Castle